Zlatka012/Elevator/README.md

 2. When elevator arrives at your floor and opens its door, select the desired destination in the inside of the cabin.
 3. When doors are opened, you can operate it from inside as many times as you want.
 4. When calling buttons aren't lit up, you can call it by using them.

+Features to surely come (in the future):
+-
+- fluent passengers taking throughout elevator's way down
+- 2 buttons on each floor for the direction ("up" and "down") selection
+- progressive route calculating by intellisense to take the most passangers (aiming on the efficiency regardless what the capacity is)

 Notes under the line
 -